Highlights Of The Program

 Hogne AB

-• Harnessing mucociliary motion to guide delivery with in-place vestibular device design
+• Exploiting mucociliary motion to guide delivery with in-place vestibular device design

 • Stimulating olfactory and trigeminal pathways to enhance brain-targeted uptake efficacy